rowyio/rowy/README.md

 # Firetable

 Firetable is a spreadsheet-like UI for Firestore.

-No more building admin portals for allowing business users to access data from Google Cloud.
+No more building admin portals to let business users to access data from Google Cloud.

 ### Firetable UI